 However, the Act on Special Measures concerning the Handling of Legal Services by Foreign Lawyers (Act No. 66 of 1986) provides that a foreign-qualified lawyer registered in Japan may perform representation in regard to the procedures for an international arbitration case (article 5-3).
-In addition, foreign lawyers engaged in legal business in a foreign country (excluding a person who is employed and is providing services in Japan based on his or her knowledge of foreign law) may aoi.inoue@amt-law.com
+In addition, foreign lawyers engaged in legal business in a foreign country (excluding a person who is employed and is providing

-ANDERSON MŌRI & TOMOTSUNE
+ANDERSON MŌRI & Tomotsune